sherylll/lenet5-accelerator/README.md

 The GPU code is based on the HLS code.

 ### Results

+### Note
+It is also possible to implement the Cuda kernel as C++ templates, as explained in [this blog post](https://devblogs.nvidia.com/power-cpp11-cuda-7/).

 ## LeNet5 in Keras
 The framework implementation has much better scalability comparing to the naive C implementation: